ropensci/targets/.github/ISSUE_TEMPLATE/trouble.md

 ## Reproducible example

-Be considerate of the maintainer's time and make it as easy as possible to troubleshoot any problems you identify.
-That means posting a runnable, complete, easy to understand [reproducible example](https://www.tidyverse.org/help/) so the maintainer can figure out where the problem is coming from.
-Please format your code according to the [tidyverse style guide](https://style.tidyverse.org/).
+* [ ] Post a [minimal reproducible example](https://www.tidyverse.org/help/) so the maintainer can troubleshoot the problems you identify.
+A reproducible example is:
+    1. [ ] **Runnable**: post enough R code and data so any onlooker can create the error on their own computer.
+    1. [ ] **Minimal**: reduce runtime wherever possible and remove complicated details that are irrelevant to the issue at hand.
+    1. [ ] **Readable**: format your code according to the [tidyverse style guide](https://style.tidyverse.org/).

 ## Desired result